How to look for records of... Medieval customs’ accounts

 - date of arrival or departure

 - the name of the merchant in whose name the goods were shipped (with an annotation denoting denizen, alien or Hanse)

 - each item of cargo that was subject to customs charges, often with its value and, in the case of the collectors’ accounts, the amount payable

 Only a small sample of books relating to the customs and subsidy on wool, the petty custom and tunnage and poundage have survived.
 They are in the Particulars of Customs’ Accounts in E 122, and a small number have been printed.

 This series also contains Exchequer type rolls which were drawn up after the audit of the accunts and before their enrolment.
 They give less information than the books of particulars.
 The files in E 122 are arranged by port, and then by date of account.
 The catalogue description explains the arrangement more fully.

-Use the advanced search option in our catalogue to find relevant records.
-Search using the name of the port and the date and restrict your search to records within E 122.
+Search using the name of the port and the date by entering them into the search box within E 122.
 Sometimes customer names are listed in the catalogue description so a search of E122 using the name might be worth trying.